University promises £5,000 cost-of-living grant to new students

 A UK university has promised to give all new domestic students a £5,000 “cost-of-living” allowance from the start of the next academic year.

-Any first-year, full-time student who enrols for entry in September 2025 will be eligible, so long as they qualify for funding from Student Finance England and pay the full £9,535 tuition fee using a student loan.
+Any first-year, full-time student who enrols for entry in September 2025 will be eligible, as long as they qualify for funding from Student Finance England and pay the full £9,535 tuition fee using a student loan.

-The university – which has 5,300 undergraduates according to the latest Higher Education Statistics Agency figures – will pay the allowance over eight £250 monthly instalments in the first two years of the course with a further two £500 instalments in the final year.
+The university – which has 5,300 undergraduates, according to the latest Higher Education Statistics Agency figures – will pay the allowance over eight £250 monthly instalments in the first two years of the course, with a further two £500 instalments in the final year.

 “Clearly, strong attendance, engagement, progression and successful completion of studies are at the heart of the grant and underpinning eligibility criteria”, it said.

-UCB has declined to offer the same incentive to its continuing students but said a new student hardship fund of up to £1 million will be made available “for those who are facing genuine, significant cost pressures which could otherwise impact on their ability to complete their studies successfully”.
+UCB has declined to offer the same incentive to its continuing students, but said a new student hardship fund of up to £1 million will be made available “for those who are facing genuine, significant cost pressures which could otherwise impact on their ability to complete their studies successfully”.

 Universities – particularly teaching-focused institutions – have had to come up with ever more creative ways to attract students amid fierce competition for domestic undergraduates after across-the-board declines in international student numbers.